letyciabasso/letyciabasso.github.io/cv.md

 - Developed KPIs and dashboards to track advancements in the tree improvement program
 - Reconstructed the pedigree of the main breeding population with SNP markers
 - Presented results at quarterly meetings to shareholders
-- Represented the company and presented at national and international scientific meetings
+- Represented the company and presented research findings at national and international scientific meetings

+`July, 2017 to January, 2024`
+__Laboratory of Bioinformatics Applied to Bioenergy - ESALQ/USP__ - _PhD Researcher (CNPq Fellowship)_
+- Assembled a _de novo_ sugarcane transcriptome
+- Performed gene annotation, gene and isoform expression, and gene enrichment analysis
+- Developed in-house scripts for bioinformatics and statistical analysis
+- Presented research findings at national and international scientific meetings
+- Collaborated in more than 5 different research projects
+- Published more than 5 papers (in progress)

+`July, 2017 to January, 2024`
+__Embrapa Rice and Beans__ - _Master's Degree Researcher (CAPES Fellowship)_
+- Responsible for designing and conducting a field trial with more than 300 rice genotypes
+- Phenotyped the plots on the field for 5 different traits
+- Performed multi-trait multi-environment analysis and GxE analysis for selecting the inbred lines with best performance
+- Recommend to the rice breeding program 8 inbred lines to be used as parents and 2 for genotype development
+- Analysed population structure with SSR markers identifying two heterotic groups
+- Performed linkage and QTL mapping using SNP markers and found 3 QTLs related to rice yield
+- Presented research findings at national and international scientific meetings
+- Published a dissertation with the research results

 ## Skills
-__Bioinformatics__
+__Informatics__

+-	Microsoft Office Suite
+- Power BI
 - Programming in R, Bash and Python (beginner)
 - Linux and remote server user
+- LIMS (Laboratory Information Management System)
+- SQL (basic knowledge)
+- ASReml
 - Experience in Genomics (GBS, WGS) and Transcriptomics (RNA-Seq) data analysis
-- Proficiency in bioinformatics tools (BWA, Hisat2, Trinity, Trinotate, GATK, Samtools and others)
+- Proficiency in bioinformatics tools (BWA, Hisat2, Trinity, Trinotate, GATK, Samtools, and others)
 - Teamwork with GitHub

 __Field and Wet Lab__

 - Planning, leading, and evaluating field experiments
+- Traditional phenotyping and selecting genotypes in the field
 - DNA and RNA extraction
 - Sample preparation for sequencing